beloo2010/learninbit/_posts/2020-01-01-python-intro.md

 ```

 #### Type Casting
 Type casting is the conversion of data type to another.
-See sample
+See example
 ```python
 # To know the data type of a variable, use the inbuilt type method.
 x  = 1